ezrosent/allocators-rs/info/elfmalloc.md

 time: it uses that slab to service allocations.

-**The reference count** indicates how many objects are available within the slab. joshlf@ has pointed out that these semantics mean this is not a reference count *per se*; when this reference count is 0 it means that the maximum number of references to this slab are held!
+**The reference count** indicates how many objects are available within the slab. @joshlf has pointed out that these semantics mean this is not a reference count *per se*; when this reference count is 0 it means that the maximum number of references to this slab are held!
 An important detail here is that the claimed bit and the reference count are held in the same machine word.
 As a